This article shares my experience practicing Behavior-Driven Development and how each role can benefit from it.

 - All stakeholders can collaborate more closely by producing concrete examples together using the same language like Gherkin.

-So, let’s take a look at one of my projects and see how stakeholders benefit from BDD in Cucumber.
+So, let’s take a look at one of my projects and see how stakeholders benefit from behavior-driven development in Cucumber.

 Client asks for this: